Children and their way to communicate are the future of Ghana.

-Meanwhile Ibrahim and his team are developing a center for children of low income households or orphans in the North of Ghana called Panko, which means: I am not alone!
+Meanwhile Mubarak and his team are developing a center for children of low income households or orphans in the North of Ghana called Panko, which means: I am not alone!

 A football field and some recreation areas will become a center for vulnerable children to support them in developing their talents, their creativity and ideas.
 This at the end will help them live a more dignified and fulfilled life.
 The center will be based on the principles of “Eco-Village” and “Nonviolent Communication (NVC)”.
 That means to be self-sustainable through environmental sustainability, social responsibility, self-sufficiency — combined with a progressive lifestyle.
 The center will basically adopt and apply the use of Nonviolent Communication (NVC) to foster connection, compassion and peace among the inhabitants and with the environment.
 The centre will run life skill sessions, literacy and numeracy sessions, Nonviolent Communication (NVC) sessions, indoor and outdoor educational games, recreational activities and sports.